The Charlotte Greenwood Show: Background

-The program began as a summer replacement for The Bob Hope Show.
-Newspaper columnist Hedda Hopper reported, "The interesting thing is that she (Charlotte Greenwood) got the job on a couple of scripts written by her husband, Martin Broones, who's never before written for radio."
+The program began as a summer replacement for The Bob Hope Show (1948-1955) on the NBC radio network.
+Newspaper syndicated gossip and entertainment / celebrity news columnist Hedda Hopper (1885-1966) reported, "The interesting thing is that she (Charlotte Greenwood, 1890-1977) got the job on a couple of scripts written by her husband, Martin Broones, who's never before written for radio."

 Format

-The 1944 version of the show had Greenwood, playing herself, working as a cub reporter in a small newspaper as research in preparation for a future film role.
-When the program resurfaced in 1945, Greenwood's character had the responsibility of raising three children, teenagers Jack and Barbara and little Robert after her good friend died, making her executor of the estate.
+The 1944 short summer version of the show on the NBC Blue Network (1927-1945), had comedienne Greenwood, playing herself, working as a cub reporter in a small newspaper as research in preparation for a future film role.
+When the program resurfaced in 1945 on the newly established ABC independent radio network, Greenwood's character had now the responsibility of raising three children, teenagers Jack and Barbara and little Robert after her good friend died, making her executor of the estate.
 The setting was the fictional town of "Lakeview".

 An old time radio reference commented that Greenwood's character "managed to be single, moral, and peppy."

 Characters, cast and personnel

 The main characters of the latter program and the actors portraying them are shown in the table below.

 Others in the cast were Shirley Mitchell, Arthur Q. Bryan, Harry Bartell and Will Wright.
 Wendell Niles was the announcer.
 The writers included Jack Hasty, Don Johnson, Ray Singer, and Phil Leslie.
+The producers included Arnold McGuire.